Huzita–Hatori axioms: Constructibility

 The first four axioms with two given points define a system weaker than compass and straightedge constructions: every shape that can be folded with those axioms can be constructed with compass and straightedge, but some things can be constructed by compass and straightedge that cannot be folded with those axioms.
 The numbers that can be constructed are called the origami or pythagorean numbers, if the distance between the two given points is 1 then the constructible points are all of the form $(\alpha,\beta)$ where $\alpha$ and $\beta$ are Pythagorean numbers.
 The Pythagorean numbers are given by the smallest field containing the rational numbers and $\sqrt{1+\alpha^2}$ whenever $\alpha$ is such a number.

 Adding the fifth axiom gives the Euclidean numbers, that is the points constructible by compass and straightedge construction.

 Adding the neusis axiom 6, all compass-straightedge constructions, and more, can be made.
 In particular, the constructible regular polygons with these axioms are those with $2^a3^b\rho\ge3$ sides, where $\rho$ is a product of distinct Pierpont primes.
 Compass-straightedge constructions allow only those with $2^a\phi\ge3$ sides, where $\phi$ is a product of distinct Fermat primes.
 (Fermat primes are a subset of Pierpont primes.)

-The seventh axiom does not allow construction of further axioms.
+The seventh axiom does not allow construction of further numbers.
 The seven axioms give all the single-fold constructions that can be done rather than being a minimal set of axioms.